 After exercise, ice or cold hose the site of injury for 10 to 20 minutes to decrease inflammation.
 Using the spray function on the hose nozzle will massage the horse’s legs, increasing circulation and promoting healing.

 Walking Under Saddle

-Once the horse is up to 30 minutes a day walking in-hand he can be ridden at walk, adding 5 minutes a week until he’s up to 40 minutes a day.
+Once the horse is up to 30 minutes walking in hand, he can be ridden at a walk, adding 5 minutes a week until he’s up to 40 minutes a day.

-Again, walk on a good surface.
+Again, walk on a suitable surface.
 A well-groomed arena provides consistency of terrain and cushions the legs, so don’t be tempted to go out on the trails, where the ground is uneven.

 Here are some exercises to gain more value from your ride:

 - Walk-halt-walk.
 This will balance your horse and retrain him to listen to your aids.
 Be careful to move gently from one to the other, as abrupt transitions will strain the site of injury.

 - Medium walk – free walk – medium walk.
 Alternating the tempo will build up his back muscles and regain the strength he lost during his time off work.